Efforts to ban TikTok in the United States: 2025 shutdown

 In January 2025, TikTok users began exploring options for a "mass migration" to other apps in the event that TikTok were to be banned.
 On January 13, many U.S. TikTok users began downloading and switching to the Chinese app Xiaohongshu (or RedNote), which is similar to Instagram and TikTok, in protest of the ban.
 The hashtag "#tiktokrefugee" and the term TikTok refugee went viral on RedNote, being used by both American and Chinese users.
 The app became the most-downloaded free app on the Apple App Store, and gained millions of U.S. users by January 16.
 RedNote moderators worked overtime to translate content into English and accommodate the influx of new users.

 On January 16, a Biden administration official stated that it would forego any decision on whether to enforce the ruling to the incoming Trump administration.
 On January 18, at approximately 10:30 p.m.
 EST, TikTok made their services temporarily unavailable in the United States after ByteDance refused to divest before the deadline of PAFACA.
 The app was removed from the Apple App Store and Google Play Store for users in the United States, effectively blocking them from downloading the application onto most mobile devices.
-Users with the application still installed received an error message informing them that the service was to become temporarily inaccessible in the US, and users visiting the website were shown a similar error message.
+Users with the application still installed received an error message informing them that the service was to become temporarily inaccessible in the U.S., and users visiting the website were shown a similar error message.
 Users were able to download their TikTok account data and sign in via the website, although all social functions, such as uploading, watching, commenting, or viewing profiles, were disabled.
 Similar shutdowns of apps with connections to ByteDance followed, including Marvel Snap, Mobile Legends: Bang Bang, CapCut, Lemon8, and Tokopedia.